Pamphlet: Mozambique’s Land Laws

-An initial draft (draft 0) of government’s proposed Land Laws resulted in an inadequate and ineffective public consultation process.
+Draft 0 of government’s proposed Land Law resulted from an inadequate and ineffective public consultation process.
 The public consultation process did not cover all areas of the country and all communities.
 With a population of around 32 million, only a small percentage (roughly 75 000 Mozambicans) have been consulted.

 Related Publications